 All pilots must fully consider the hazards and risks of any landing choice.
 Even helicopter pilots, who land off-airport, must secure a safe landing zone.
 In 2012, pilot Michael Croissant attempted to land a Bell 407 helicopter next to the Nassau Veterans Memorial Coliseum in Uniondale, NY, where a rave concert was going on.
 After he attempted to land in a crowded area, he was subsequently arrested and charged with first-degree reckless endangerment.
 In addition, his aircraft was seized.

 It’s not a foreign concept to use roads for landing.
-Many other countries, including Germany, Finland, Switzerland, have designated “highway strips”.
+Many other countries, including Germany, Finland, and Switzerland, have designated “highway strips”.
 This is where public roads are built to be used as runways and auxiliary military airbases.

 In some places, runways may be used as a road, such as the Paxson Airport runway in Paxson, Alaska.